-West Kidlington is already doing great work on sustainability, achieving a Silver Eco Schools award and now working towards a Green Flag award.
-The school has an active Eco Team with representatives from every KS2 class, who have worked on great recycling facilities, compost bins for classes and school energy reduction plans.
-It’s fantastic to add to this work by enabling the school to generate green electricity, reduce the community’s carbon footprint and inspire pupils to learn even more about energy and climate change.
+West Kidlington School was already doing great work on sustainability, achieving a Silver Eco Schools award and working towards a Green Flag award.
+The school has an active Eco Team with representatives from every Key Stage 2 class, who have worked on the school’s recycling facilities, installing compost bins into classrooms and school energy reduction plans.

-West Kidlington’s solar panels were funded through our oversubscribed 2015 community share offer, giving staff, parents and local residents the opportunity to own the installation.
+West Kidlington’s solar panels were funded through our Low Carbon Hub 2015 community share offer, giving staff, parents and local residents the opportunity to invest and own the installation.
 The funds from the electricity generated give a return to the community who have invested in the panels, as well as helping reduce school bills and enabling future community-benefit projects.